sidxi/sidxi.github.io/index.md

 ## Crafting Digital History - Journals

-What is digital history?
-I'm still not sure, but it's pretty cool.
+I've been spending a lot of time dipping my toes into digital history over the past several weeks.
+It's definitely been an adventure!
 You can check out some of the things that I learned, and some of the thoughts that I had, while participating in [Dr. Shawn Graham's](https://twitter.com/electricarchaeo) Crafting Digital History course.

 * [Week One](https://github.com/sidxi/week-one/blob/master/journal.md)